🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 And please: Annual blood tests from senior age onwards.
 Liver, kidneys, thyroid — many things can be treated well if found early.
 This is not a luxury.
 This is care.

-Bakku had small lumps under his skin in old age — we lovingly called them "Dippel".
-When you scratch them, you suddenly find them, get a little scared, and wonder what they are.
-In most cases, these are lipomas (benign fatty tumors — soft, movable, painless, a purely age-related phenomenon that is very common in older dogs, especially in Labrador Retrievers, by the way — Ezra, I'm looking at you).
-They usually don't require treatment, but should be checked by a vet and regularly monitored — so you know what's changing and what's staying the same.
+Bakku had small lumps under his skin in old age — we lovingly called them Dippel.
+While petting, you suddenly find them, get a brief fright, and wonder what they are.
+In most cases, these are lipomas (benign fatty tumors — soft, movable, painless, a purely age-related phenomenon that occurs very frequently in older dogs, especially in Labrador Retrievers, by the way — Ezra, I'm looking at you).
+They usually don't require treatment but should be checked by a vet once and regularly monitored — so you know what is changing and what is staying the same.

 And then there's the smell.
-Older dogs sometimes smell more intensely like a dog.
-This sounds trivial, but it's quite normal — the skin produces more sebum (the natural skin fat), the gut flora changes, metabolic products are no longer excreted as efficiently.
-Zeolite binds exactly these odor-forming substances already in the intestine — it's no coincidence that "the smell has improved" is one of the most common phrases in our customer reviews.
+Older dogs sometimes smell more intensely "doggy."
+This sounds trivial, but it's completely normal — the skin produces more sebum (natural skin oil), the gut flora changes, metabolic products are no longer excreted as efficiently.
+Zeolite binds precisely these odor-forming substances already in the gut — it's no coincidence that "the smell has improved" is one of the most common phrases in our customer reviews.

 Zeolite for Entlebucher female dog

-Winnie/Minni doesn't want to walk a meter - but she loves playing fetch.
+Winnie/Minni doesn't like to walk a single meter - but she loves playing fetch.
 You can't imagine how much.
-And she's fully competitive and performance-oriented, she wants to be the faster one to snatch the ball.
-Because she does nothing during the week and catches up on everything on the weekend when the Viennese are there, she has endless sore muscles.
+And being completely competitive and performance-oriented, she wants to be the faster one to snatch the ball.
+Because she doesn't do anything during the week and catches up on everything on weekends when the Viennese are there, she gets incredibly sore muscles.

 Oh yes — and then there's Minni.
 Her real name is Winnie, Grandma and Grandpa's new dog.
-But Grandma and Grandpa couldn't make anything of the name (they don't know Winnie the Pooh) and now call her Minni.
+But Grandma and Grandpa couldn't relate to the name (they don't know Winnie the Pooh) and now call her Minni.
 She doesn't mind at all.
 The main thing is to have a mommy and daddy again.
-She's 8 years old, comes from the divorce orphanage — that's what we call homes for dogs that have been given up because their humans separated — and she doesn't like to go for long walks anymore.
+She is 8 years old, comes from the "divorce orphanage" — that's what we call homes for dogs that were given up because their humans separated — and she doesn't like to go for long walks anymore.
 Neither do Grandma and Grandpa.
 Perfect match.
-The fact that she sometimes eats things not meant for her — yesterday, for example, half the cake Grandma baked for the pastor — that's another story.
-If you couldn't always be sure in early life whether the next meal would come, you grab it when you get the chance.
+The fact that she sometimes eats things not meant for her — yesterday, for example, half the cake Grandma baked for the priest — that's another story.
+If you couldn't always be sure where your next meal was coming from earlier in life, you grab it when the opportunity arises.
 You can't blame her. 🐾

-Bakku, for example, at the end had very clear ideas about which way was the right one.
+Bakku, for example, in the end had his very clear ideas about which path was the right one.
 Not the fastest.
 Not the shortest.
 His way.
 And if you tried to redirect him — well.
 He ignored it.

-Typical old age quirks that many dog owners know:
+Typical aging quirks that many dog people know:

 Routine is sacred.
 Always the same walking route.
 Always the same time.
 Always the same sleeping spot.
-Woe betide if Grandma rearranges the furniture.
+Woe betide Grandma if she rearranges the furniture.
 This isn't stubbornness, by the way — it's security.
-An old dog who sees and hears poorly relies on what he knows.
+An old dog who can't see or hear well relies on what he knows.
 Changes confuse him.
-So please: leave the furniture as it is.
+So please: leave the furniture alone.

 Sniffing now takes longer.
 Three minutes at a blade of grass.
 Five minutes at a lamppost.
 The old dog is reading the newspaper — he just takes a little longer.
 Let him.
 It's his walk, not yours.

-Clinginess.
-Some old dogs suddenly become more clingy than before.
+Affection.
+Some old dogs suddenly become more affectionate than before.
 They want to know where their human is.
 Always.
-That sounds exhausting — but it's actually the biggest compliment a dog can give.
+This sounds exhausting — but it's actually the biggest compliment a dog can give.
+Or it's the other way around: Rico, our neighbor's old male dog, can't hear anything anymore.
+But that's not what I wanted to tell you now.
+He leaves the room when his mom and dad come and goes to the other.
+Rico wants peace and quiet.
+And the whole room to himself.

-No longer interested in other dogs.
+No desire for other dogs anymore.
 The old dog has fulfilled his social obligations.
-He no longer needs to play with everyone.
-He can be selective.
-We are allowed to be selective in old age too.
+He doesn't have to play with everyone anymore.
+He's allowed to be selective.
+We're allowed that in old age too.

 And then there's Minni.
-She doesn't want to go for long walks anymore.
+She doesn't like to go for long walks anymore.
 Neither do Grandma and Grandpa.
 If it fits, it fits. 🐾

-And another quirk you should know — because it can sometimes be startling: the old dog who suddenly growls.
-Bakku sometimes growled in old age when children handled him too roughly.
+And another quirk that you should know — because it can sometimes be startling: the old dog who suddenly growls.
+Bakku sometimes growled in old age when the children touched him too roughly.
 That wasn't aggression.
 That was communication.
-An old dog who is in pain, who hears and sees less well, who is startled when someone suddenly pulls him — he eventually says: Please don't.
-And growling is his "please don't".
+An old dog who is in pain, who hears and sees less well, who gets scared when someone suddenly pulls him — he will eventually say: Please don't.
+And growling is his "please don't."

 Important: Never punish growling.
-A dog who is not allowed to growl will eventually bite without warning.
+A dog who is no longer allowed to growl will eventually bite without warning.
 Growling is a gift — it's the last friendly warning.
 Accept it.
 And explain it to the children too.
 An old dog deserves respect. 🐾

 As always: This article is not a substitute for veterinary advice.
 It is intended to inform and accompany — not replace.